natf17/shopify-spring-boot-embedded-app/README.md

 # Getting started
 ***************************************

 How can we use Shopify's default OAuth offline access token in a Spring Boot app, leveraging the power of Spring Security?
 This working implementation only requires a few lines in the application.properties file for it to work.
-It is a server that authenticates with Shopify and, upon successful authentication, keeps the OAuth token in a session object, which can be used in a variety of ways, such as a single page web application.
+It is a server that authenticates with Shopify and, upon successful authentication, keeps the OAuth token, store name, and api key in a session object, which can be used in a variety of ways, such as a single page web application (or React/Polaris).

 We assume you know your way around the Shopify developer site to create apps and development stores.
 Once you have a development store, create a private app.